kyang5/coursedescriptions/source/courses/comp325.rst

 Prerequisites
 ----------------------------

-:doc:`../courses/comp271` with grade of C- or better
+:doc:`../courses/comp271` with a grade of C- or better